 Institutional review board statement: This study was conducted in accordance with the regulations and guidelines established by the Medical Ethics Committee (IRB) of Beijing Cancer Hospital.
 All studies involving human subjects were conducted with IRB approval.

-Clinical trial registration statement: This study did not involve a clinical trial registration.

 Informed consent statement: Informed consent was waived due to the retrospective study.